-There were two retaining walls constructed of treated wood and wall block.
-The walls were in good condition.
+There was one retaining wall constructed of concrete and block.
+The wall was in fair condition.
 There were no material defects observed in the wall.
 We do not inspect or comment on retaining walls that are detached from the main structure of the home unless the walls function has an impact on the structure.